jonrohan/stylelint-selector-no-utility/README.md

 # :warning: This repo is deprecated!
 We've moved all of the Stylelint modules to a [single repository][repo].
-You can still install and update `stylelint-config-primer` with npm, but its [code] and [issues] now live elsewhere.
+You can still install and update `stylelint-selector-no-utility` with npm, but its [code] and [issues] now live elsewhere.

 [repo]: https://github.com/primer/primer
 [issues]: https://github.com/primer/primer/issues